TorD/rgss3-plugin-script-framework/README.md

 License
 =======
 Free for commercial and non-commercial use with credits.
-Please credits all names mentioned in the below credits section.
-Thank you.
+Please credit all names mentioned in the credits section below.

 Credits
 =======